 All of us have probably experienced episodes of brain fog at some point in our lives.
 It’s not uncommon to forget someone’s name or where you parked the car.
 However, if you find these incidents happening frequently or on a daily basis, you may be suffering from persistent brain fog.

 In this Lunch and Learn, world-renowned psychiatrist Dr. C. Robert Cloninger, Professor Emeritus of Psychiatry at Washington University in St. Louis and Director of the Anthropedia Institute, will describe how to recognize and cultivate personality traits that help us to live more healthy, satisfying, and meaningful lives.
 Using the Temperament and Character Inventory, which he developed, he will identify how the way we learned to adapt to life’s challenges and opportunities affects our physical, mental, and social well-being.

 In an increasingly difficult world, it is important for parents and teens to understand how to cope with stress, anxiety, and pressures to achieve.
 In this seminar with Julie Geeting, mental health counselor and coach, learn more about what builds resilience and adaptability and how parents can help their teenage children.

-Back by popular demand!
-Julie Geeting, LPC, NCC, and Tracy Klebe will give a repeat presentation of their March seminar Decluttering Home and Mind.
-Julie and Tracy will focus on a step-by-step process to help people overcome common obstacles to decluttering their living space, and tips to surmount typical emotional barriers to getting started and following through with the project.
+Time to get rid of the clutter!
+In this seminar, Julie Geeting and Tracy Klebe will focus on a step-by-step process to help people overcome common obstacles to decluttering their living space, as well as tips to surmount typical emotional barriers to getting started and following through with the project.